Skip to content

 What Happens When A Federal Trust Fund Runs a Surplus?

-When a federal trust fund receives more receipts in a year than it needs to cover its designated expenses, it accumulates a positive balance that is held in the form of non-marketable Treasury securities, meaning that they are not available to the general public.
+When a federal trust fund receives more receipts in a year than it needs to cover its designated expenses, it accumulates a positive balance that is held in the form of non-marketable Treasury securities, meaning that they cannot be bought, sold, or otherwise held by the general public.
 Those securities represent intragovernmental debt: one part of the government (the trust fund) “lends” funds to another part of the government (Treasury).
-The Treasury uses the surplus cash receipts for spending on other programs and other general purposes, which effectively reduces the amount of debt that it needs to issue to the public to fund the government.
+The Treasury uses the surplus cash receipts for spending on other programs and other general purposes, effectively reducing the debt it needs to issue to the public to fund the government.
 Meanwhile, the Treasury securities accumulate interest until they are redeemed to issue benefit payments, which would occur when the receipts alone are not sufficient to cover designated expenses.

 When revenues for a trust fund fall short of expenses, the Treasury must finance payments through additional borrowing from the public.
 If the amount of that difference exceeds the amount of interest accrued by the fund, then securities will be redeemed to account for the shortfall.